FHA Debt-to-Income Ratio Requirements

 Your debt-to-income (DTI) ratio is one of the main factors that determines whether or not you are eligible for an FHA home loan.

 But don’t worry if you’ve never heard of a debt-to-income ratio before.
-Most people don’t learn about DTI until they’re preparing to get a loan for something like a car or home.
+Most people don’t learn about DTI until they’re preparing to take out a loan for something like a car or a home.

 It’s important to be aware of lender debt-to-income requirements when applying for an FHA loan to increase the chance of loan approval.
 In addition, it is highly recommended to calculate your DTI ratio to see where you stand.